-Well, if you’re committed to improving your ranking on search engines, you had better keep your content marketing search engine and Google-friendly.
+So, if you’re committed to using online marketing and website improvements to achieve a better ranking on search engines, you had better keep your content marketing search engine and Google-friendly.

 The best content marketing approach for SEO in 2020 is to gain an in-depth understanding of what your audience is looking for and why.
 Or rather, their intent.
 If you can define user intent and get it right at implementation, you won’t ever have to worry about another quick fire Google update ruining your paid or organic traffic again.